 \subsubsection{UNOS data}

 The first example is adapted from \citet{Gelfand2003} using data from the United Network for Organ Sharing (UNOS).
-The data concerns $n=235$ heart transplants that took place in 10 centres across 5 age groups.
-Let $Y_{ca}$ represent the number of adverse outomes -- organ rejections or deaths -- out of $n_{ca}$ transplants in centre $c$, age group $a$.
-This is modelled by a mixed-effects logistic regression model
+The data concerns $n=235$ heart transplants that took place in 10 centers across 5 age groups.
+Let $Y_{ca}$ be the number of adverse outcomes (organ rejection or death) that occurred out of $m_{ca}$ transplants in center $c$ and age group $a$.
+This is modeled by a mixed-effects logistic regression model

-where $X_a$ is the midpoint age in group $a$, centred and scaled so that a unit increase in $X_a$ represents a 10-year age difference.
+where $X_a$ is the midpoint age in group $a$, centered and scaled so that a unit increase in $X_a$ represents a 10-year age difference.